-The ancient art of archery is an individual or team sport traditionally played by firing arrows at a point-based target.
+The ancient art of archery is an individual or team sport traditionally played by shooting arrows at a point-based target.
 There are almost 150 archery governing bodies across the world, the largest of which are in Europe and Asia.Continue reading

-- A target archery competition involves firing at a ten ring target.
+- A target archery competition involves shooting at a ten ring target.
 Each ring is worth a different pointed value depending on how close to the centre it is – with the outermost ring worth one point and the central ring worth ten points.

 - An archery target involves five different colours with an ‘outer’ and ‘inner’ ring of each colour.
 The five colours are white, black, blue, red, and gold – with inner gold being worth the most points.

-- In a team game, members of the same team take it in turns to fire, with their points cumulated to make a team total.
+- In a team game, members of the same team take it in turns to shoot, with their points cumulated to make a team total.
 The team with the most points at the end of the game wins.

 - Archery made its debut at the Olympic Games in 1900.
 It has been a permanent fixture in the Games since 1972 where it returned after more than a 50 year absence.
 The most successful nation has been South Korea, with 39 medals, 23 of them gold.

 - Team GB are fifth on the list of the most successful Olympic nations, winning nine medals, although they are some way behind France in fourth place who have 24.
 The United States and Belgium are the other nations above us.